inmanta/inmanta-core/docs/lsm/embedded_entities/embedded_entities.rst

    3. For all validating states, double check that ``current_attributes==state.validate_self``
    4. For all validating states, set ``previous_attr_set_on_validate`` to the value of ``previous attributes``
    5. Perform the same operations on the associated ``_failed`` states

+If any of the checks above failed, either you made a mistake or the state tracking plugin can't be used for this feature and you will have to build one yourself.